 First Things First: What Not to Do

 If your basement floods, your first instinct may be to charge down and tackle the mess yourself.
 While this impulse is understandable, it can also be dangerous.
+Here are some tips on what not to do when cleaning up water in your basement.

 - Submerged electrical outlets may be electrifying the water